 Kinara Festival took place in venues across Pennine Lancashire in July 2016 to explore and celebrate culture, music and performance from across the Muslim world.
-Designed and produced by arts organisation Love & Etiquette, the festival is as rich and diverse as the cultural and ethnic diversity in the area, thereby celebrating its heritage.
-The festival takes its name, Kinara, from the Urdu word meaning ‘border; edge; brink or verge, as the margin where water meets land’.
-It will feature performances, live music, film screenings, workshops, stand-up comedy and discussions.
+Designed and produced by arts organisation Love & Etiquette, the festival was as rich and diverse as the cultural and ethnic diversity in the area, thereby celebrating its heritage.
+The festival took its name, Kinara, from the Urdu word meaning ‘border; edge; brink or verge, as the margin where water meets land’.
+It featured performances, live music, film screenings, workshops, stand-up comedy and discussions.

 Highlights included a performance from poet and broadcaster Lemn Sissay; a rare masterclass with Peter Sanders, one of the foremost photographers of the Muslim world, who has travelled for over 40 years capturing the lives of people in Islamic cultures; two nights of live Sufi music from across the globe and an exclusive film screening of The Song of Lahore at Burnley’s Reel Cinema.

-Safar, meaning ‘journey’, is a weekend of live music from artists from across the Muslim world, brought an end to the festival.
+Safar, meaning ‘journey’, was a weekend of live music from artists from across the Muslim world, bringing an end to the festival.
 It featured Olcay Bayir from Turkey; Hassan Erraji from Morocco; Calaita Flamenco Son from Spain, and many more.